-A CAA record (Certification Authority Authorization) allows you to determine which Certification Authorities (CA) can issue certificates (SSL) for your domain or subdomains.
+A CAA record (Certification Authority Authorization) allows you to specify which Certificate Authorities (CA) can issue SSL certificates for your domain or subdomains.

-CAA records are configured to prevent incorrect certificates from being issued for a domain or its subdomains.
-The Certification Authority (CA) must check whether a CAA record exists before issuing a certificate.
+CAA records are configured to prevent incorrect certificates from being issued for a domain or subdomains.
+The Certificate Authority (CA) must check if a CAA record exists before issuing a certificate.

 Only the Certification Authorities (CA) configured in the record can issue certificates for the domain or subdomain.
-In other words, if you have a CAA record, only the Certification Authorities specified in that record will be able to issue certificates for the domain or subdomain.
+In other words, if you have a CAA record, only the specified Certification Authorities can issue certificates for your domain or subdomain.

 How to configure a CAA record

-Access your cdmon control panel and click on the DNS option of the domain where you want to configure the CAA record.
+Access your cdmon control panel and click on the DNS option for the domain where you want to configure the CAA record.

-On the "DNS Records" screen, click on the New record option.
+In the "DNS Records" screen, click on New record.

-Once inside the CAA record configuration panel, you can configure the following parameters:
+Once in the CAA record configuration panel, you will be able to configure the following parameters:

-Redirect: you must specify which records you want to allow certification for.
-The main record @, the WWW subdomain, or a specific subdomain.
+- Redirect: you must indicate which records you want to be certified.
+The main record (@), the WWW subdomain, or a specific subdomain.

-CA domain: you must specify the domain of the Certification Authority (CA), for example; letsencrypt.org.
+- CA domain: you must indicate the domain of the Certification Authority, for example: letsencrypt.org.

 Finally, click Save record once all parameters have been configured.